michaellee189/Embedded-Sentry/README.md

 # ECE-GY-6483-embedded-sentry

-This project implements an embedded system in C for a STM32 microcontroller that allows the user to lock and unlock personal data using a recorded hand gesture via its built-in gyroscope.
+This project implements an embedded system in C for an STM32 microcontroller.
+It allows users to lock and unlock personal data using a custom recorded hand gesture via its built-in gyroscope.